kkerns20/rb_120/study_guide/classes_object.md

   # returns ["Jack", "Jill", "Kenny"]
 ```

 Class mehtods are defined by `::` in the Ruby docs.
-They *must* be called on teh class name itself (i.e. hsh = Hash.new).
+They *must* be called on the class name itself (i.e. hsh = Hash.new).

+## A Note on Terms ##

+- An instance variable is named by the class, but each object created from the class creates its own copy of the instance variable.
+It's value contributes to the overall state of the object.
+  - The instance variable is actually *not* a part of the class and cannot be inherited.
+The subclass only knows about the variable name, and it uses that name as a reference to the value it points to.
+- An attribute is an instance variable name along with it's value.
+It only does us any good if there is either an associated getter or setter method or both.